-Business Occupations Department

 BUSINESS GRAPHICS

+Business & Information Technology Division

 - Associate of Applied Science Degree in Business Graphics (concentrations in Business Graphics or Crossmedia Production)

 - Certificate in Business Graphics

 - Skill Set in Digital Publishing

 Program Description

 The Business Graphics program combines creative design, language skills and print production training.
 Students design documents for marketing, advertising, presentation, multimedia, web and print.

 The Digital Publishing Skill Set was designed as an entry point for job opportunities using creative design and print production.

-Note: The associate of applied science degree transfers at least 30 technical credits and applicable Arts & Sciences credits to the University of New Mexico College of Education toward the Technology and Training (2+2) program.
+Note: The associate of applied science degree transfers at least 30 technical credits and applicable liberal arts credits to the University of New Mexico College of Education toward the Technology and Training (2+2) program.
 Contact (505) 224-3811 for more information.

 Career and Advancement Opportunities

 Job opportunities include employment in production print shops, marketing agencies, advertising agencies, and retail outlets.
 Graduate may become designers, advertisement creators, marketing technicians, web technicians, web designers and advertising technicians.

 Special Requirements A keyboarding skill of 25 words per minute is required for entry into this program.
-Contact Information Program information is available from the Business Occupations Department at (505) 224-3811, or from Advisement and Counseling at (505) 224-4321 (Main Campus) or (505) 224-5646 (Montoya Campus).
+Contact Information Program information is available from the Business & Information Technology Division Office at (505) 224-3811, or from Advisement and Counseling at (505) 224-4321 (Main Campus) or (505) 224-5646 (Montoya Campus).
 BUSINESS GRAPHICS DEGREE AND CERTIFICATE (ALSO DIGITAL PUBLISHING SKILL SET)

-CALL CENTER OPERATIONS Skill Set A Skill Set is issued by an instructional department upon successful completion of a combination of approved courses that provide specific skills.
+CALL CENTER OPERATIONS Skill Set

+A Skill Set is issued by an instructional department upon successful completion of a combination of approved courses that provide specific skills.
 Application for a Skill Set may be made within the department upon completion of the coursework.

+Description

-Description The Business Occupations Department and the TVI Workforce Training Center collaborated to create the TVI Call Center College.
+The Business & Information Technology Division and the TVI Workforce Training Center collaborated to create the TVI Call Center College.
 This partnership allows students to receive credit for approved call center coursework attained through the Workforce Training Center.
 Call center operations prepares students for entry-level positions such as customer service representative (technical and non-technical), reservation agent, collection agent and telephone sales.
 The courses provide opportunities to develop keyboarding skills, basic computer skills and customer relations skills.
 Students need to have basic computer skills.

 Students enrolled in these courses may not be eligible to receive financial aid or Veterans Administration benefits.

+Contact Information

+Information about these courses is available from Business & Information Technology at (505) 224-3811, or from Advisement and Counseling at (505) 224-4321 (Main Campus) or (505) 224-5646 (Montoya Campus).

+Call Center Operations Course Sequence Chart Requirement = 18 credits Prerequisites Term AA 101 Approved Call ENG 099 or Accuplacer Operations Sentence Skills Electives score of 69 Workforce Training or equivalent Customer Service AA 296 or higher Representative any BA course 💻 (for some 6 credits any CIS course BA and CIS courses) AA 170, 171, 173 🖳 and a three-credit approved elective 6 credits BA 131 💻 3 credits CIS 130 💻 Workforce Training Call Center Supervisor

+6 credits

+or

+BA or CIS electives

+Business & Information Technology Division

+☐ = Course available through Distance Learning (see page 47).